Diffuse catchment FRM

 Data step 2: High resolution relief.
 Where necessary, flown lidar data ‘holes’ are filled by underlying radar.
 Whilst, at present, the interface between radar and lidar elevation data demands some average, disconnects are seldom at critical locations.

-. . . followed by a smoothed bathymetry layer
+. . . followed by an essential smoothed bathymetry layer

 Critical step 3: Depth and width of the rural stream network are embedded into the lidar/radar point-cloud with bathymetry moderated for flow continuity. (‘Atrepo’ point-smoothing methodology creates a ‘bed-water-surface’ layer – routinely to a 1M grid).